Warehouse club: History

 In 1976, Sol Price (who in 1954 founded FedMart, an early US discount store) and his son Robert Price founded Price Club in San Diego, as their first warehouse club.
 In a 1988 article, The New York Times Magazine credited Price Club as the "pioneer" of the warehouse club retail format.
-After his departure from FedMart, Sol Price noticed that small businesses in San Diego either ordered directly from four or five large wholesalers or they bought locally from relatively small cash-and-carry wholesalers.
+After his departure from FedMart, Sol Price realized that small businesses in San Diego either ordered directly from four or five large wholesalers or they bought locally from relatively small cash-and-carry wholesalers.
 Therefore, Price Club was originally positioned as a much larger, volume-oriented version of the cash-and-carry wholesale format, meaning that prospective members were required to present resale certificates or professional licenses.
 Based on a customer's suggestion, Price Club subsequently allowed government employees to apply for memberships.
 This privilege was later extended to employees of utility companies and hospitals, followed by members of certain credit unions and savings deposit clubs.

 In 1982, the discount pioneer John Geisse founded The Wholesale Club of Indianapolis, which he sold to Sam's Club (a division of Walmart) in 1991.

 In 1983, James (Jim) Sinegal and Jeffrey H. Brotman opened the first Costco warehouse in Seattle.
 Sinegal had started in wholesale distribution by working for Sol Price at FedMart.

 In 1983, Kmart's Pace Membership Warehouse (later sold to Sam's Club) started operations.
 That same year, Sam Walton opened the first Sam's Club on April 7, in Midwest City, Oklahoma.

 In 1984, former The Wholesale Club executives founded BJ's Wholesale Club, owned by Zayre.

 As of 1988, Price Club was the leader of the warehouse club industry, with over 40 warehouses operating across the United States and Canada.
 Stephen F. Mandel, Jr., then a Goldman Sachs analyst, called the warehouse club "the greatest revolution in retailing in the last 10 years."